nicolaspanel/node-svm/README.md

 ##Training
 SVMs can be trained :
- * Synchronously using `svm#train` method
+ * Synchronously using `svm#train()` method
  * Asynchronously using `svm#trainAsync(callback)` method

 Notice :  Once trained, you can use `svm#saveToFile(path)` method to backup your svm model.
-Then you will be able to create new `svm` instances without having to train them again.
+Then you will be able to create new `svm` instances without having to train them again and again.

 Pseudo code :
 ```javascript